microsoft/semantic-kernel/python/samples/demos/guided_conversations/README.md

 1. Fork the repository.
 1. Install dependencies (see Installation) & set up environment variables
 1. Try the [01_guided_conversation_teaching.ipynb](./notebooks/01_guided_conversation_teaching.ipynb) as an example.
-1. Note that for the time being, this sample is only compatible with OpenAI and Azure OpenAI services.
-For best quality and reliability, we recommend using the `gpt-4-1106-preview` model since this sample requires complex reasoning and function calling abilities.
+1. For best quality and reliability, we recommend using the `gpt-4-1106-preview` or `gpt-4o` models since this sample requires complex reasoning and function calling abilities.

 ## How You Can Use This Framework